 If your goal is to improve your arm size, have a read.

 If it is not, I would pass on this one.

 This article is from Dan Trink, who has had a lot of success when it comes to building arm size.

 Rick Kaselj, MS

 There you are.
-It’s late August and there’s only a couple of days to go until fashion week.
+It’s late August and there are only a couple of days to go until fashion week.
 You slip on the latest European designer suit during your fitting and discover it fits like a glove, except, the sleeves are just too darn tight.